Tonsty/mesh-collision/readme.markdown

 `a` and `b` both must have these properties:

-* next - a gl-matrix mat4 of the next position and rotation
+* next - a mat4 of the next position and rotation
-* prev - a gl-matrix mat4 of the previous position and rotation
+* prev - a mat4 of the previous position and rotation
-* positions -
+* positions - an array of `[x,y,z]` coordinate arrays
 * cells - an array of arrays of indexes

 The `positions` and `cells` array structures are compatible with